brgenzim/Beta/README.md

 python3 script/11_sequence_interactions.py

 The result should be 4 files from steps 7, 9, 11 and 12.
-Output files are defined in the first rows (see path for OUT).
+Output files are defined in the parameter file